Review 2019 Top EHR Software

 What is the Role of an EHR?

-#2 Understand the Specific Role Your EHR Should and Should Not Play in Your Practice
+Understanding the Specific Role EHR Should Play in Your Practice

 It is critical to understand exactly what you should expect your EHR to do and what you should expect it not to do.
 The best EHR software will give clinical staff four essential capabilities.